ansible/galaxykit/README.md

+# NOTE: this repository is no longer maintained!
+Please use https://github.com/ansible/galaxykit instead.

-# Galaxykit
+## Galaxykit

-Galaxykit is a client library for [galaxy\_ng](https://www.nytimes.com/2021/05/05/science/pasta-3d-flat.html), designed for use in internal testing.
+Galaxykit is a client library for [galaxy\_ng](https://github.com/ansible/galaxy_ng), designed for use in internal testing.

 It's intended to be a low-dependency and low-abstraction client for performing actions on a remote Automation Hub or galaxy\_ng instance.

-## Installing:
+### Installing:

 To install the latest development version, run `pip install -e .` in the root of your checked-out copy of this repository.